Ikigai and purpose-inspired learning

 ii) the things they love;

-iii) what the world needs and;
+iii) what the world needs, and;

 iv) what they might get recognition for.

-Purpose can be broad and encompass many things.
+One's purpose can be broad and encompass many things.
 Maybe you have a passion for one specific thing, for example, cars, and this passion might lead you to mechanical engineering, car design, racing; the options are endless.
 Maybe you have a passion for learning; you love the feeling of flow when you are engaged in learning new things and don’t have one specific purpose or ‘craft’ as such, but enjoy the journey that new learning experiences provide.